What's my plan?

 Dedicated staffing model

 In general if your organization has more than 10 agents, it is recommended to use the dedicated model.
 In this format, agents focus their attention on customers from one channel.
-For example, Talk agents would offer phone support during the duration of their shift.
+For example, voice support agents would offer phone support during the duration of their shift.
 This model enables agents to develop a solid understanding of one channel and find the most effective methods of helping customers.
 Further, a dedicated model enables your team to scale more effectively.

 The downside of this model is that agents often don’t get a deeper understanding of a customer’s problems as they end up escalating complex queries.